 Alternatively, a pocket holster could be a solution, with the pistol carried in the overcoat pocket.
 The classic choice is the Smith & Wesson M49, which is aptly named the Bodyguard model.
 With shrouded hammer this weapon won’t snag on the draw, and can, in extremis, be fired through the coat pocket.

-My S&W M60 Chiefs Special, with special grips to make it, in effect, the Bodyguard model.]
+[My S&W M60 Chiefs Special, with special grips to make it, in effect, the Bodyguard model.]

-ACTIVITIESA VIP may take part in various leisure, or, sporting activities.
+A VIP may take part in various leisure, or, sporting activities.
 These may require specific clothing, and may be carried out in locations which provide particular problems.
 Amongst these activities are:

 ON THE BEACH